8 min read

 | ~3:00 PM | Cleaned up, committed, set up GitHub Actions |

-To be clear about my background: I mostly work in TypeScript.
+For context on my background: I mostly work in TypeScript.
 I can read and write Python but I hate it as a language.
-I took Java in school, wrote some Minecraft mods and RuneScape private server stuff.
+I took Java in school and wrote some Minecraft mods and RuneScape private server stuff.
 Took C/C++ in college.
 I've used Frida once before to reverse engineer an Android app with Magisk.
-I've poked around in IDA Pro and Ghidra, but never gotten very far.
-So I'm familiar with this stuff, but I wouldn't call myself experienced.
-I'd certainly never written Zig before that afternoon.
+I've poked around in IDA Pro and Ghidra but never gotten very far with either.
+So I'm familiar with this stuff, not experienced.
+I'd definitely never written Zig before that afternoon.

 The bottleneck wasn't writing code.
 It was understanding the problem well enough to ask the right questions.
 Claude handled the code.
 I handled the "what are we actually trying to do here" and "that didn't work, what's different about my setup."